Network tariffs – What are they and is your business paying more than it should be?

 Changes to network charges starting 1st July 2023

-Network charges are reviewed on 1st July each year for all networks in all states in the National Electricity Market (NEM), including Victoria (who used to reset charges on 1st January each year).
+Network charges are reviewed on July 1st each year for all networks in all states in the National Electricity Market (NEM).
 Changes in network rates and charges can have a material impact on electricity bills so it’s important to have experts at hand who can assist you and your business plan for and manage the network costs.

 Network Tariff Change Visualisation Tool

-To give you an idea of recent changes to the most popular low voltage business network tariffs, we have created a dynamic tool that shows the different rates for each Tariff Code within each Network Operator, and their evolution from 2019 to 2024.
-On the tool, you can select your Network Operator and Tariff Code to see how your charges will be affected.
+To give you an idea of recent changes to the most popular low-voltage business network tariffs, we have created a dynamic tool that shows the different rates for each Tariff Code within each Network Operator, and their evolution from 2019 to 2024.
+You can select your Network Operator and Tariff Code on the tool to see how your charges will be affected.
 Click on the image below to try our tool.

 Network Tariffs Change Visualisation